sitaramkm/microservices-demo-old/README.md

 `aws elb create-load-balancer-listeners --load-balancer-name <NAME_OF_ELB> --listeners Protocol=HTTPS,LoadBalancerPort=443,InstanceProtocol=HTTP,InstancePort=80,SSLCertificateId=arn:aws:acm:<cert-arn>`
 4. Try mystore.example.com or https://mystore.example.com from the browser to access the store frontend.

-NOTE: When we use Ingress later, we will not be using the LoadBalancer service and will manage certificates using Ingress rules (which is the most common scenario)

-## Setting up NGINX Ingress

 ## Install and Configure Istio